How to Fix a Gap in Laminate Flooring

 My floor is gapping near a heating vent.
 Why?
 Heat from the vent dries the laminate locally, causing it to contract.
 Either redirect the airflow with a vent deflector or accept the gap as seasonal.

 Can I just replace one plank in the middle of the room?
-For floating floors, yes — but you have to remove every plank between the wall and the damaged one.
-Cutting out a single plank is hard but possible with specialty tools and a steady hand.
+For floating floors, yes, using the multi-tool method above.
+It’s careful work but it’s possible.
+Cutting out a single plank without removing every plank between it and the wall is tricky but doable.

 The gap is too big to tap shut.
 That means the floor has expanded too much somewhere else (the wall sides need more expansion gap), OR a plank’s click-lock is broken.
 Address the cause, or that plank may need replacement.